philzook58/philzook58.github.io/_posts/2021-02-27-translating-z3-to-coq.md

 <div class="section" id="there-ya-go">
 <h1>There Ya Go</h1>
 <p>So you see that it isn't that much harder if you lean on automation to do these problems in Coq rather than Z3.
 However, having said that, I did not do the most impressive tasks from the tutorial.
 Verifying a neural network or a sorting network are worthy blogposts in their own right.

+Anton Trunov on twitter makes a good point
+" In addition to the automatic tactics covered in the post, you might want to check things like field, congruence (EUF solver), intuition, firstorder, and some powerful combinations like 'firstorder congruence'.
+And also, CoqHammer's sauto and hammer, see <https://github.com/lukaszcz/coqhammer>"

+By no means are the techniques shown here the end of the road.
+I have not even covered all the low hanging fruit.

 </p>